-In 1997, Professor María Teresa Ruíz discovered an unusual celestial body, the first free-floating brown dwarf, which is thought of as being a failed star or expanded planet.
+In 1997, Professor María Teresa Ruíz discovered an unusual celestial body, the first free-floating brown dwarf.
+Which is thought of as being a failed star or expanded planet.

 For this discovery, she became the first woman to receive Chile’s National Science Award.

-More recently, in 2017, Prof. María Teresa Ruíz also won the L’Oréal Prize for Women in Science for her outstanding contributions and discovery.
+At last, in 2017, Prof. María Teresa Ruíz also won the L’Oréal Prize for Women in Science for her outstanding contributions and discovery.

 4. Françoise Barré-Sinoussi